 Fees are based on the value of your project and are due when you receive your permit.

-Subject-to-field-inspection permits are issued over the counter on the day you apply.
+If you apply in person, your subject-to-field-inspection permit is issued over the counter on the day you apply.
+If you apply electronically, it is issued within a few days.
 We will review your plans at the counter to make sure they comply with the land use code.
 Your building inspector will review building code requirements on site during the inspections.

 Get your property information.
 Find property information to help you plan your project.